 Gloves used by each combatant must be of the same brand, style and quality.
+The requirement for gloves to be of the same brand does not apply where both combatants wear brand new gloves.

 The practice of "skinning" the gloves will not be permitted and laces and tape will not be permitted to extend beyond the back of the wrist.